Soesah/node-classloader/readme.md

  or until you've gone through twenty runs.
 This works, but only for now.
   - It is possible to build a dependency tree
   - Then create a Tree Walker that walks over the 'leafest' classes and from there walk up.
 You should look into this.
+- What if you added the dependencies to the classes themselves, and walked through the core class down into its leafest class, and then back up.?